nurcahyo/golok/README.md

-# golog
+# golok
-golog is a log helper for golang.
+golok is a log helper for golang.